ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 Applies the adaptive mutation which selects a subset of genes and shuffles their order randomly.

-.. _header-n718:
+.. _header-n722:

 ``best_solution()``
 -------------------

 Returns information about the best solution found by the genetic algorithm.
-It can only be called after completing at least 1 generation.

-If no generation is completed, an exception is raised.
-Otherwise, the following is returned:
+It accepts the following parameters:

+-  ``pop_fitness=None``: An optional parameter that accepts a list of the fitness values of the solutions in the population.
+If ``None``, then the ``cal_pop_fitness()`` method is called to calculate the fitness values of the population.

+It returns the following:

 -  ``best_solution``: Best solution in the current population.